Online Volunteer Form

 What difference will a VITA Volunteer make?

-Your assistance will help hard-working families right here in our community to keep more of their money by helping them claim every tax benefit they are entitled to.
+Your assistance will help hardworking families right here in our community to keep more of their money by helping them claim every tax benefit that they are entitled to.
 VITA can help boost a family’s yearly income by up to 30%.
-Last year, we helped file over 7,000 free tax returns, bringing in 11.3 million dollars in refunds that local families were able to claim and put back into the local economy.
+Last year, we helped file more than 10,000 free tax returns, bringing in 16.1 million dollars in refunds that local families were able to claim and put back into the local economy.

 What are the benefits of being a volunteer?